vicesoftware/vice-go-boilerplate/readme.md

 After you have Postgress installed and available on the commandline issue the following commands to setup the user and database.

-> Note: This guide uses default configurations for DB Name, username, password, etc... see [Changing default configurations](#changing-default-configurations) below for details on how to change the defaults.
+> Note: This guide uses default configurations in the API for DB Name, username, password, etc... see [Changing default configurations](#changing-default-configurations) below for details on how to change the defaults that are USED by the API.

 ### Creating User